Wall Street up in choppy trade, stimulus measures take center stage

 “If we can hold around flat-line to up (today), that’s a huge win.”

 Shares of major banks fell as increased bets on a rate cut prompted a drop in bond yields.
-JPMorgan Chase & Co (JPM.N) and Wells Fargo & Co (WFC.N) fell between 0.3% to 0.6%.
+JPMorgan Chase & Co and Wells Fargo & Co fell between 0.3% to 0.6%.

-Cancer drug developer Forty Seven Inc (FTSV.O) jumped 61.6% after larger peer Gilead Sciences (GILD.O) made a $4.9 billion offer for the firm.
+Cancer drug developer Forty Seven Inc jumped 61.6% after larger peer Gilead Sciences made a $4.9 billion offer for the firm.
 Gilead rose 1.1%.

 Advancing issues outnumbered decliners by a 1.06-to-1 ratio on the NYSE, while declining issues outnumbered advancers for a 1.15-to-1 ratio on the Nasdaq.